-In the past several years it has become clear that soil moisture and land surface processes play an important role in climate prediction.
-While it is well understood that the response of general circulation models to tropical sea surface temperatures (SSTs) is of primary importance to climate prediction, it is apparent that soil moisture has an important secondary role.
-As a result, there has been an increased interest in understanding the impact of soil moisture on near surface temperature and precipitation in general circulation models (GCMs).
-The influence of soil moisture is more localized than SSTs (although not completely localized) and accordingly one of the key interests is the location of soil moisture sensitivities.
-For example, Simmonds and Hope (1998) and Timbal et al (2002) found significant sensitivities to soil moisture in Australia.
-Yang et al (2004) saw improved anomaly correlations due to soil moisture over the U.S. in summer.
-Koster et al (2004) looked globally to find the summertime land-atmosphere coupling "hot-spots", which included the central U.S., Northern India, and equatorial Africa.
+It has been well understood for many years that the response of general circulation models to tropical sea surface temperatures (SSTs) is of primary importance to climate prediction.
+However, it has become apparent more recently that soil moisture has an important secondary role.
+As a result, there has been an increased interest in understanding the impact of soil moisture on near-surface temperature and precipitation in general circulation models (GCMs).
+The influence of soil moisture is more localized than SSTs (although not completely localized), and accordingly one of the key interests is the location of soil moisture sensitivities.
+For example, Simmonds and Hope (1998) and Timbal et al. (2002) found significant sensitivities to soil moisture in

+Australia.
+Yang et al. (2004) saw improved anomaly correlations due to soil moisture over the United States in summer.
+Koster et al. (2004) looked globally to find the summertime land-atmosphere coupling "hot spots," which included the central United States, northern India, and equatorial Africa.